 Does Arcadia LL offer refunds if a child decides not to participate because of injury or illness?

 Yes, special exceptions are made for injury or illness and will be handled on a case by case basis, typically handled before the practice season starts.
-Our general refund policy is: Refunds prior to 1/31/2019 will be subject to a $35 cancellation fee.
-Draft level players: No refunds will be given after 1/31/2019.
-Non-draft players: Refunds are subject to a $75 cancellation fee after team placement.
+For more information on our refund policy please reach out to [email protected]

 What expenses can we expect beyond the registration fees?